When are autonomous vehicles coming?

 In the early stages of its autonomous driving technology program, Google engineers set out to answer a unique question: could technology be developed to solve one of society’s biggest challenges by reducing the road fatalities/lives lost in traffic crashes every year?

 In search of an answer, they grew the team and formed a braintrust of NASA engineers, safety experts from NHTSA, and specialists from defense and auto industries, among others.
 Together, they began to design fully autonomous driving technology that could follow road rules, never drive drunk or distracted, remain constantly vigilant, and respect other road users such as pedestrians and cyclists.

-In order to live up to its mission, Waymo is pursuing fully autonomous driving technology where its technology performs all the dynamic tasks of driving.
-Waymo believes that if we can create the world’s most experienced driver, it can reduce the number of lives lost on our roads every day.
+To live up to its mission, Waymo is pursuing fully autonomous driving technology that performs all the dynamic tasks of driving.
+Waymo believes that if it can create the World’s Most Experienced Driver™, it can reduce the number of lives lost on our roads every day.

 How do autonomous vehicles work?

 Waymo’s multi-layered sensor suite—including cameras, radar, and LiDAR—works together seamlessly to paint a detailed 3D picture of the world, showing pedestrians, cyclists, other vehicles, traffic lights, construction cones, and other road features.
 It can see 360 degrees in full daytime and at night, process and understand different colors, and hear sirens in the vicinity.
 Learn more about how Waymo’s autonomous driving technology works.